tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

 - **2024-06-08:** Implemented API endpoint and controller for conversion initiation (user POST /rewards/convert).
 - **2024-06-08:** Implemented frontend rewardService for fetching tasks and initiating conversion.
 - **2024-06-08:** Created Rewards & Tasks page and added to Learning group in dashboard menu.
+- **2024-06-08:** Implemented backend endpoint for fetching user tasks (GET /rewards/tasks).
+- **2024-06-08:** Completed user interface for converting rewards and viewing/completing tasks with modern design.
+- **2024-06-08:** Added confirmation dialog for reward conversion and improved error messages for better user experience.

 ---

 ## Next

-The next step is to implement the backend endpoint for fetching user tasks (GET /rewards/tasks).
+The next step is to implement tracking for each task type (referral registration, course completion, product sharing, referral purchase).

 ## Recommended Task Types and Reward Types to Add